 Omelettes are a great stand-by meal for a hungry teen, and most of us usually have a box of eggs spare.
 Once they’ve cracked the basic recipes they can start getting creative with ingredients like feta & semi-dried tomatoes or chorizo, potato & cheese.
 Plonk your teenager down in front of our how to make a perfect omelette, and they shouldn’t be able to go too far wrong.

 If you have a battle with your teenager over eating breakfast, then a fruit-packed smoothie might make a good compromise.
 There’s something quite satisfying about blitzing one of these up, and they also make for a good mid-afternoon booster.
-Super simple to make, our peach Melba smoothie and super berry smoothie should be able to tempt most teens into action.
+Super simple to make, our peach Melba smoothie and breakfast super-shake should be able to tempt most teens into action.

 Simple baking recipes are a great way of gaining confidence in the kitchen, and the show-off potential can make them more appealing to a new chef.
 If you are worried about your teenager's sugar intake, then this may help channel that desire for a sugar fix into something more wholesome.
 Baking something quick and easy can also make for a therapeutic break between study sessions.

-Do you struggle to get your kids to cook or have you got a budding chef on your hands?
-We'd love to hear from you in the comments below...
+Are your kids kitchen-averse or budding chefs?
+We'd love to hear in the comments below...